iturdikulov/notes/Git.md

 * d05a05c 351cadb B: add titles
 * 351cadb A: add contents.md
 ```

+TODO: very complex, simplify!
 Can you explain output (only significant parts)?
 <br class="f">
 - `*` asterisk represent commit
-- `cb0280e a563a6a a3c16d4 (HEAD -> main)`, first hash it's merg-commit hash,
-second two are parent commits (merge from → to).
+- `cb0280e a563a6a a3c16d4 (HEAD -> main)`, first hash it's merg-commit hash, second two are parent commits (merge from → to).
 - the next section is a visual representation of the branch structure.
-It shows
-the commits on the add_classics branch and the main branch before the merge.
+It shows the commits on the add_classics branch and the main branch before the merge.
 Notice that they both share a common parent.
 - etc.

 You have this git graph, which type of merge Git will do?